 And that was our Black Sea adventure.
 I still look back on it with a big smile!

+Please take into consideration that I did this trip in 2019.
+Over the years things might have changed.
+Always do your own research and read this blog post as a review of my experience.
+Yours might be very different.
 Have you recently crossed the Black Sea by ferry and did you notice that some information in this article is outdated, please let me know.
+Send me an email via email@example.com.

 This blog post contains affiliate links.
 If you book something through these links, I earn a small commission without you paying extra for it.
 You can read more about it in my disclaimer.